Abkress/agile-final-project/README.md

 # agile-final-project
-this repository will contain stackholders requirements
+this repository contains the agile final project